Planetbiru/MagicObject/manual/includes/_native-query.md

 - **MagicObject** and its derived classes: If the return type is a class name or an array of class names, instances of the specified class will be created for each row fetched.

-Magic Object also supports return types `self` and `self[]` which will represent the respective class.
+MagicObject also supports return types `self` and `self[]` which will represent the respective class.

 The method returns a mixed type result, which varies based on the caller function's return type:
 - It will return `null` for void types.